 Some connections are more relevant than others, e.g. with respect to crash safety.
 Therefore, several levels of quality control are well established in manufacturing processes.
 For this reason, any connection can have an optional attribute quality_control.
 Since there is no general standard for such quality controls, χMCF cannot define a set of possible values for this attribute.
 Therefore, it must be of type Alphanumeric.

-Custom Attributes list
+Custom attributes list

-It was mentioned in clause 4.2 that only information relevant to connections should be contained in χMCF.
-Exceptions <appdata/> and <femdata/> were introduced in clause 7.3.
-Both elements, <appdata/> and <femdata/>, aim mainly at specific needs of application software.
+It was mentioned in 4.2 that only information relevant to connections should be contained in χMCF.
+Exceptions <appdata/> and <femdata/> were introduced in 7.3.
+Both elements <appdata/> and <femdata/> aim mainly at specific needs of application software.
 The internal structure of <appdata/> itself is not standardized, can be very complex, and depends on the specific software.
 The content can usually not be interpreted by other software systems.

 Frequently, there are situations where a user of χMCF wishes to introduce supplementary information (attributes) to enrich the standard attributes defined by χMCF.
 In principle, the supplementary information could also be placed in an <appdata/> block, but with a substantial drawback, namely, its exchange between different commercial software tools will be difficult in case the tool specific internal structure is not documented.